Vespa Serving Tuning

 double

-The 64-bit floating-point double format is the default tensor cell type.
+The default tensor cell type is the 64-bit floating-point double format.
 It gives the best precision at the cost of high memory usage and somewhat slower calculations.
 Using a smaller value type increases performance, trading off precision, so consider changing to one of the cell types below before scaling the application.

 float

 The 32-bit floating-point format float should usually be used for all tensors when scaling for production.
-Note that some frameworks like tensorflow prefers 32-bit floats.
+Note that some frameworks like TensorFlow prefer 32-bit floats.
 A vector with 1000 dimensions, tensor<float>(x[1000]) uses approximately 4K memory per tensor value.

 bfloat16

 When doing calculations, bfloat16 will act as if it was a 32-bit float, but the smaller size comes with a potential computational overhead.
-In most cases, the bfloat16 needs conversion to a 32-bit float before the actual calculation can take place, adding an extra conversion step.
+In most cases, the bfloat16 needs conversion to a 32-bit float before the actual calculation can occur, adding an extra conversion step.

-In some cases, having tensors with bfloat16 cells might bypass some built-in optimizations (like matrix multiplication) that will be hardware accelerated only if the cells are the same type.
+In some cases, having tensors with bfloat16 cells might bypass some built-in optimizations (like matrix multiplication) that will be hardware-accelerated only if the cells are of the same type.
 To avoid this, use the cell_cast tensor operation to make sure the cells are of the right type before doing the more expensive operations.

 int8

-If using machine-learning to generate a model with data quantization, one can target the int8 cell value type, which is a signed integer with range from -128 to +127 only.
-This is also treated like a "float with limited range and lossy compression" by the Vespa tensor framework, and gives results as if it was a 32-bit float when any calculation is done.
+If using machine learning to generate a model with data quantization, one can target the int8 cell value type, which is a signed integer with a range from -128 to +127 only.
+This is also treated like a "float with limited range and lossy compression" by the Vespa tensor framework, and gives results as if it were a 32-bit float when any calculation is done.
 This type is also suitable when representing boolean values (0 or 1).

 It's also possible to use int8 representing binary data for hamming distance Nearest-Neighbor search.
 Refer to billion-scale-knn for example use.